 This is the first year of Nuclear Medicine residency program.
 The year is divided into one to three 4-week blocks at each of the participating adult teaching hospitals.
 The residents will spend two blocks at The Hospital for Sick Children for paediatric exposure.
 In addition, residents are required to complete one block each of radiopharmacy and community rotations.
 One elective rotation is also offered, where the residents have the option to choose a specific rotation of their choosing with prior approval from program director.

 A formal program of physics courses and lectures is provided by members from the Department of Medical Biophysics.
-In the PGY6 and PGY7 years, a dedicated physics course is provided at Sunnybrook Health Sciences Centre.
-Residents have three one-week courses and a few lectures on clinical MR Physics offered by clinical faculty which are integrated into the academic half-day curriculum during their radiology residency training.
+In the PGY6 and PGY7 years, a dedicated physics course is provided.
+Residents have opportunity to attend lectures on clinical MR Physics and other Physics courses which are integrated into the academic half-day curriculum during radiology residency training.

 All Residents are required to participate in the didactic research program and to complete at least one research project during their residency.
 A series of lectures is given to introduce the Residents to critical appraisal, quality improvement, research methodology, study design, data handling and manuscript preparation during a four day research course held annually.
 Residents may choose research rotation during their elective blocks.
 A dedicated nuclear medicine research project is encouraged to undertake during the PGY6 year and present at the annual research day in PGY7.